Gergana Argirova, Founding Director

 Gergana was also a part of the International Keyboard Institute and Festival (IKIF) in New York City and spent a quarter studying abroad in Milan, Italy.

 As an entrepreneur, Ms. Argirova has had many interesting experiences.
-She is a huge fan of The Apprentice and in fact, has applied to become Lord Sugar's new business partner in 2018.
-Sadly, Gergana didn't quite make it all the way to the show after passing the very last round of auditions!
+She is a huge fan of The Apprentice and in fact, has applied to become Lord Sugar's new business partner.
+Sadly, Gergana didn't quite make it all the way to the show!
 There is always next year!

 Currently, Ms. Argirova is living and working in London, UK and is involved in a number of music inclusion projects across London.
 Her future career plans involve helping ASD and mainstream students realise their full music potential, as well as expand London Music Box to include a variety of music and art forms.

 ''She has a special talent.She has a way of playing that is soulful,old fashioned-not technical-but a melodic style.''